Deep Dive

 3. Tokenomics & Governance

-CTSI is the ecosystem's native ERC-20 token with three core utilities (Cartesi Foundation).
-First, it enables community governance, where stakers vote on proposals like grant allocations.
-Second, it facilitates incentivized staking, rewarding users who help secure the network.
-Third, a planned Validator Marketplace will let holders delegate CTSI to validators or signal support for promising dApps, sharing in their growth incentives and aligning economic rewards across the ecosystem.
+CTSI is the native ERC-20 token of the Cartesi ecosystem with three primary utilities (Cartesi).
+First, it enables community-driven governance, where stakers vote on proposals like grant allocations.
+Second, it facilitates incentivized staking, rewarding users who participate in network security.
+Finally, it will power a Validator Marketplace, where holders can delegate tokens to validators or back promising dApps to share in their growth incentives.

 Conclusion